 Mimicking Sciatica SymptomsUnfortunately, many health care providers can misdiagnose osteonecrosis hip pain as sciatica.
 Whatever the cause of the hip injury, most individuals with hip pathology report pain in the groin, upper thigh, and buttocks.
 That is why a trained medical professional that knows the differences in the symptoms of each condition can make all the difference in making a proper diagnosis.
 And a proper diagnosis leads to proper and complete treatment of whichever condition it may be.
 With osteonecrosis, misdiagnosis often delays the proper treatment and continues to progress.
 Common symptoms of sciatica:

 - Leg pain is the primary symptom can be mild to severe

 - Low back pain is secondary can be mild to severe

 - Hip pain especially flexion and internal rotation of the hip.

-Leg or foot weakness
+- Leg or foot weakness

 Osteonecrosis Symptoms and SimilaritiesFor many, there are no symptoms in the early stages of osteonecrosis.
 As the condition worsens, the affected joint could present pain symptoms only when weight is placed on it.
 Eventually, individuals begin to feel the pain even when lying down.
 Pain can be mild to severe with a gradual development.
 Other symptoms that mimick sciatica:

 Walking InabilityWalking gait is complicated with both conditions which is a major cause behind the misdiagnosis.

 LimpingIndividuals often limp with osteonecrosis of the hip and spinal disc problems.
 This is another reason that the condition is misdiagnosed as a spinal disc problem or nerve root compression of the sciatic nerve.

 Hip PainThe tributaries/veins of the sciatic nerve also supply the hip area and often cause confusion between the two conditions.

 DifferencesDespite all of the similarities.
 There are differences in both conditions.

 Nature of The Pain

 - With sciatica, the pain is related to the nervous system.
 Movement can complicate the pain.
 While rest helps to reduce the pain.

 - With Osteonecrosis the pain is geared toward the muscular.
 Rest does not help reduce the pain.
 In fact, the pain increases at night.

-Sciatica pain can radiate through the whole leg from the low back to the toe.
+- Sciatica pain can radiate through the whole leg from the low back to the toe.

-Osteonecrosis pain is confined to the hip joint, groin, and radiates to the knee joint only.
+- Osteonecrosis pain is confined to the hip joint, groin, and radiates to the knee joint only.
 Osteonecrosis pain does not radiate below the knee joint.

-Osteonecrosis of the hip joint, means the movements involving the hip joint are restricted.
+- Osteonecrosis of the hip joint, means the movements involving the hip joint are restricted.
 Individuals cannot rotate the leg to the right and left.
 Individuals cannot bend or fold from the hip.

-With sciatica, the rotation of the leg is not affected.
+- With sciatica, the rotation of the leg is not affected.
 Movements involving stretching the sciatic nerve can cause relief or pain.

 Walking Gait DifferencesGait is the way an individual stands and walks.

-Osteonecrosis of the hip joint causes individuals to not be able to open the hip joint properly or to step properly.
+- Osteonecrosis of the hip joint causes individuals to not be able to open the hip joint properly or to step properly.

-With sciatica, an individual tends to lean on their side to relax the compression on the nerve.
+- With sciatica, an individual tends to lean on their side to relax the compression on the nerve.

 Risk FactorsMore than 20,000 people enter hospitals for the treatment of osteonecrosis of the hip yearly.
 Other than the hip, areas of the body likely to be affected are the shoulder, knee, hand, and foot.
 The condition can occur for a variety of reasons.
 A few of these include:

 - Fracture – a broken bone can interrupt the blood flow to other sections of the bone.

 - Dislocation of bone or joint/s

 Lower Back Pain Relief

 Dr. Alex Jimenez’s Blog Post DisclaimerThe scope of our information is limited to chiropractic, musculoskeletal, physical medicines, wellness, and sensitive health issues and/or functional medicine articles, topics, and discussions.
 We use functional health & wellness protocols to treat and support care for injuries or disorders of the musculoskeletal system.
 Our posts, topics, subjects, and insights cover clinical matters, issues, and topics that relate and support directly or indirectly our clinical scope of practice.* Our office has made a reasonable attempt to provide supportive citations and has identified the relevant research study or studies supporting our posts.
 We also make copies of supporting research studies available to the board and or the public upon request.
 We understand that we cover matters that require an additional explanation as to how it may assist in a particular care plan or treatment protocol; therefore, to further discuss the subject matter above, please feel free to ask Dr. Alex Jimenez or contact us at 915-850-0900.
 The provider(s) Licensed in Texas& New Mexico*

 ReferencesLi, Wen-Long et al. “Exploring the Risk Factors for the Misdiagnosis of Osteonecrosis of Femoral Head: A Case-Control Study.”
 Orthopaedic surgery, 10.1111/os.12821.
 16 Oct.
 2020, doi:10.1111/os.12821